 Dr. Adams holds a Bachelor of Science in Communication Disorders and a minor in Business from the University of Kentucky.
 She received her Clinical Doctorate of Audiology (Au.D.) from The Ohio State University.
 Dr. Adams completed her externship at Sunshine Cottage School for Deaf Children in San Antonio, Texas, where her desire for educational audiology and early intervention developed.
 Prior to moving to Washington, DC, she served as a pediatric and educational audiologist at the New York Eye and Ear Infirmary.

-Dr. Elizabeth Adams Costa is a Licensed Clinical Psychologist at Chattering Children.
+Dr. Elizabeth Adams Costa is a Licensed Clinical Psychologist at the Potomac River Clinic.
 Dr. Adams holds a BA with Distinction from the University of Virginia, a Master of Arts in Psychology and a PhD in Clinical Psychology from Gallaudet University.
 Dr. Adams specializes in child development, and has expertise in the assessment, diagnosis, and treatment of children with behavioral, cognitive, and developmental differences.
 Dr. Adams provides training and education to graduate students in psychology and related fields, and is a certified Parent-Child Interaction Therapy (PCIT) therapist and trainer.
 Dr. Adams is an active clinical researcher, and serves as a special population consultant for Pearson Clinical on the assessment of children with hearing loss.
 She has published on topics including parenting stress associated with a diagnosis of hearing loss, parent support in the intervention process, the cognitive assessment of children with hearing loss, and cognitive profiles of children with cochlear implants and hearing aids.

 Dr. Addington holds a BA in Hearing and Speech Sciences and a Clinical Doctorate of Audiology (AuD) from the University of Maryland – College Park.
 She completed a second year clinical rotation and her fourth year clinical externship at The River School.
 Since the beginning, she appreciated the environment that was created between staff, students, and parents alike.
 In the first three years of graduate school, Dr. Addington worked in a cochlear implant lab on campus, where her love of cochlear implants grew.
 Dr. Addington’s specific interests in the field of audiology include: pediatrics, cochlear implants, and early intervention.